We offer a variety of comfortable and affordably priced accommodations on campus. To view our rates, please check out our rate sheet.

 CES reserves the right to assess additional overnight program charges after the final invoice is sent in the case of additional information of defacement/damaged property received from the Housing or Facilities departments at a later date.

-We will base your final invoice upon the number of participants that you submitted to us by the deadline of 21 days prior to your program start date, as well as any later additions to your program made up until your program end date.
-If your final program numbers are below the numbers submitted 21 days prior to your program start date, your final invoice will be billed based on your initially submitted numbers.
+We will base your final invoice upon the number of participants that you submitted to us by the deadline of twenty-one (21) days prior to your program start date, as well as any later additions to your program made up until your program end date.
+If your final program numbers are below the numbers submitted twenty-one (21) days prior to your program start date, your final invoice will be billed based on your initially submitted numbers.

 Standard charges include housing accommodations, meal plans, facilities fees, audiovisual fees, and parking fees.
 Incidental fees may also apply based on your program requests.